codefresh-io/cap-docs.codefresh.io/_docs/runtime/shared-configuration.md

 ### Upgrading hybrid runtimes
 Older hybrid runtimes that do not have the shared configuration repository must be upgraded to the latest version.
 You have two options to define the shared configuration repository during upgrade:
-* Upgrade the runtime, and let the app-proxy create the shared runtime configuration repo automatically
+* Upgrade the runtime, and let the app-proxy create the shared runtime configuration repo automatically.
-* Manually define the shared runtime configuration repository, by adding the `--shared-config-repo` flag in the runtime upgrade command
+* Manually define the shared runtime configuration repository, by adding the `--shared-config-repo` flag in the runtime upgrade command.

 >If the shared runtime configuration repo is not created for an account, Codefresh creates it in the installation repo, in `shared-config` root.